andreasphil/hello-prosemirror-ldmlde/README.md

 You'll find the editor with some example content on the left side, and the output as JSON and HTML on the right side.

-Press highlight some text and <kbd>CTRL+R</kbd> to create a ref.
+Highlight some text and press <kbd>CTRL+R</kbd> to create a ref.
 Changing attributes of the refs or removing them is currently not supported, but should be straightforward to implement.

 ## Notes